tbela99/template/README.md

 ### Rules

-- if the property is evaluated to a an array/object then every elements will be susbstituted to match1. if the result of the evaluation is an object and that object contains a property 'each' which is a function, this property will be used to iterate over the object properties. if match1 contains '{.}' then '{.}' will be replaced by the current property value.
+- if the property is evaluated to a an array then every elements will be susbstituted to match1. if the result of the evaluation is an object and that object contains a property 'each' which is a function, this property will be used to iterate over the object properties. if match1 contains '{.}' then '{.}' will be replaced by the current property value.

 ## Template Tag: LOOP {#Tag:loop}

-this tag switch the context. this tag works exactly like the *repeat* tag, but iteration is done over the current context.
+this tag works exactly like the *repeat* tag, but iteration is done over the current context.

 Syntax: {loop:} match1{/loop:}